 NIHR Knowledge Mobilisation Research Fellowship Programme

-Round 6 of the NIHR Knowledge Mobilisation Research Fellowship is now open for applications.
+Round 6 of the NIHR Knowledge Mobilisation Research Fellowship is now CLOSED.

 Knowledge Mobilisation Research Fellowships (KMRF) are designed to support a balance of innovative knowledge mobilisation and research into the processes and impacts of such innovation.
 Through innovative practice and systematic study of that practice KMR Fellows should advance knowledge and understanding about research use, influence and impact.